jundalisay/spblist/content/en/research/newton/principia/book-1/sec-07/prop-32.md

-+++
+---
+heading: Problem 32
-title= "Section 7= Finding the orbits from the focus given" image= "/covers/principia.jpg" description= "Newton enumerates 3 Laws and 6 Corollaries" linkb= "/research/newton/principia/" linkbtext= "Index" linkf= "/research/newton/principia/" linkftext= "Index" icon= "/icons/newton.png" draft= true
+title: "Finding the orbits from the focus given"
-+++
+description: "Around a focus, draw a trajectory that shall pass through given points and touch right Hues given by position"
+author: Newton
+draft: true
+image: "/covers/principia.jpg"
+---

 The rectilinear ascent and descent of bodies,